exactelement/Veridect-ai-diet-plan/ios-development-guide.md

 ## Capabilities and Permissions

-### 1. Enable HealthKit Capability
+### 1. Enable Required Capabilities

 1. Select your project in Xcode
 2. Go to "Signing & Capabilities"
-3. Click "+" and add "HealthKit"
+3. Add the following capabilities:
+   - **HealthKit**: For health data integration
+   - **Sign In with Apple**: For Apple authentication
+   - **Keychain Sharing**: For secure token storage
-4. Ensure "Use with CloudKit" is unchecked (unless you want cloud sync)
+4. For HealthKit, ensure "Use with CloudKit" is unchecked (unless you want cloud sync)

 ### 2. Configure Info.plist